Undergraduate Fees

 Financial Support provided by the School

-• Tees Valley Progression Award - Young students, under the age of 21 years from the Tees Valley who live in areas with low participation in higher education POLAR4 (Q1) will be eligible for a one-off award of £500 in their first year of study.
+Tees Valley Progression Award – Students under 21 from low participation areas in the Tees Valley (POLAR4 Q1) will be eligible for a one-off £500 award in year one.

-• Mature Students Award - Students aged 21 years or over who have not previously undertaken a higher education programme of study will be eligible for a one-off award of £500 in their first year of study.
-This is to provide initial support to students re-entering education.
+Mature Students Award – Students aged 21+ who haven’t studied in higher education before will be eligible for a one-off £500 award in year one.

 Student Protection Plan